Placement Matters

 So before HeadlightSticker™ placement, ask yourself these questions:

-The major requirements of sticker placement are that they be placed horizontally, and that they be 2″ or further from the car’s metal body.
-As long as those conditions are satisfied, your top consideration should be ensuring that the sticker is in a place where it will interface with the reader at your ideal range.
+The major requirements of sticker placement are that they be placed horizontally.
+Additionally, they must be 2″ or further from the car’s metal body.
+Next, your priority should be ensuring that the sticker face to face with the reader at an ideal range.